-Tooth Remineralisation is a process for enriching teeth with minerals and preventing tooth decay.
+Tooth Remineralisation is a process for enriching teeth with minerals to prevent tooth decay.

 Dental caries, commonly known as tooth decay, is now managed with a more advanced and conservative approach which aims to prevent, reverse and repair damage to tooth mineral.

 Being able to prevent the weakening of tooth enamel and reverse the start of dental decay to obviate the need for new fillings is possible with many modern dental treatments utilising tooth remineralisation technologies.
 Remineralising therapies aim to add back the minerals that acids take away from dental surfaces, to prevent teeth weakening and cavities (holes in teeth) forming.